ansys/pymapdl/doc/source/getting_started/codespaces.rst

 familiar with Visual Studio Code.
 For example, you can create, edit, and delete files, or you can install extensions.
 You can do many of the things you can do in a Visual Studio Code instance installed locally.
-However, there are some limitations which are detailed in `Limitations`_.
+However, there are some limitations which are detailed in :ref:`Limitations <codespaces_limitations>`.

 .. figure:: ../images/codespaces.png
    :width: 300pt

-    PyMAPDL GitHub Codespace
+   PyMAPDL GitHub Codespaces environment

 How to connect to an already existing instance